Standards and Legislation

 Potential new work items are:

-- Calibration of Autonomous Recorders and the Calibration of Vector Sensors.
+- Calibration of Autonomous Recorders and digital hydrophones.

 Technical Committee 114 – ‘Marine Renewable Energy Devices’

 - IEC 62600-40 - Marine Energy; wave, tidal and other water current converters – Part 40: acoustic characterization of marine energy converters (wave and tidal stream energy devices).
 Scope covers methodologies for measurement of radiated acoustic noise.
-This project is in the early stages.
+Technical Specification.
+Publication date: 2019.

 ISO/IEC Joint Technical Committee (JTC)